-This program is designed to prepare students for entry-level positions such as Computer Support Specialists, Help Desk Technicians, PC Support, Network Support and Technical Support in such work settings as computer firms, government agencies, and/or private businesses.
+The program is designed to prepare students for entry-level positions such as Computer Support Specialists, Help Desk Technicians, PC Support, Network Support and Technical Support in such work settings as computer firms, government agencies, and/or private businesses.
 The students will learn to troubleshoot problems and provide technical support for hardware, software, and networks.
 The students will be prepared to provide individuals or corporate staff with support in person, via telephone, or from a remote location.
-They will be able to provide support to the Windows Operating System working environments.
-The program provides hands-on training in various skills including PC troubleshooting and network installations.